 This snail is about the largest animal I took a photo of on the plateau.
 There are birds; the Crested Lark (Galerida crestata) had put in a hazy appearance in the morning mist.
 After it started raining we saw no birds.
 The rain does not stop a snail, as it munches the roots of Topli Karvi bushes.
 This was on its way from one bush to another, when I saw it.
+It didn’t seem to move as I took the photo, meaning it would take an age and half to get to the next busg.
 The western ghats harbour a large variety of land snails; I’m not sure which species this is.
 Any expert comments?

 One of the more common animals which inhabit these parts are grasshoppers.
 Judging by where it was sitting, this one probably feeds on the leaves of Topli Karvi.
 It has a silly startled look, as it turns its head slightly to take a look at the relatively large camera lens looking at it.
 I couldn’t get a shot of the three eyes it has on top of its head.
 Again, I have no idea what species this is, and have to depend on the kindness of an expert to provide the answer.